ibm-cloud-docs/watson-assistant/web-chat-develop-page-interaction.md

 This example uses a custom response to render a button in the web chat that populates a form field with the customer's account number:

 1. Create a handler for the [`customResponse`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse){: external} event.
 This handler renders a custom button and creates a click handler for it.
-The click handler uses the `Document.createElement()` method to interact with the DOM and fill in a form field with the customer's account number.
+The click handler uses the `Document.querySelector()` method to interact with the DOM and fill in a form field with the customer's account number.

     This example uses the hardcoded account number `1234567`.
 In a typical production assistant, your assistant would retrieve this value from a session variable or query it from an external system.
     {: note}